 This led to yet another attempted assassination.
 Also foiled by Bahá’u’lláh Himself with a mere glance at His gun-brandishing assailant.

-An official, as high as Consul-General, hired Ridá for the sum of one hundred tumáns to shoot Bahá’u’lláh to death.
+An official, as high as Consul-General, hired Ridá for the sum of one hundred túmáns to shoot Bahá’u’lláh to death.
 Ridá was provided with a horse and two pistols.
 He was instructed to seek out Bahá’u’lláh and kill Him.
 Ridá was encouraged to be brave and ruthless because “his own protection would be fully assured.”

 Eyewitnesses to this event have reported that Ridá accosted Bahá’u’lláh in the public bath, knowing his intended victim would be unattended and unsuspecting.